james-york/james-york.github.io/_posts/2020-04-04-about-the-playground.md

 # What is the LLP Playground?

-The LLP Playground is full of amazing teaching and research Items such as:
+The LLP Playground is full of amazing teaching and research items such as:

-- Lesson plans, Game Prototypes, Short essays, Annotated photos, Opinion pieces, Interviews, Discussion notes, Competitions, etc.
+- Lesson plans, game prototypes, short essays, annotated photos, opinion pieces, interviews, discussion notes, competitions, etc.
 - In many forms (Google docs, itch.io games, physical zines, etc.)

 … which can be shared, discussed, reviewed and **published.**[^1]